-Figure 63: SIN in flies expressing hflDISC1 have lower centrality measures.
+Figure 61: SIN in flies expressing hflDISC1 have lower centrality measures.
 All measurements were performed in replicates (n>15) using elav-GAL4, UAS-hflDISC1-2nd and UAS-hflDISC1-3rd male flies and flies from crosses elav-GAL4-hflDISC1-UAS-hflDISC1-2nd and elav-GAL4-hflDISC1-UAS-hflDISC1-3rd.
 The controls were w^{1118} (CTRL) flies.
 Parameters global efficiency (A) and clustering coefficient, weighted either by count (number) (B) or duration (sec) (C), were statistically analyzed using one-way ANOVA with Tukey's multiple comparison post hoc test.

-Parameters betweenness centrality (D, E) and closeness centrality (F, G), weighted either by count (number) or duration (sec), were statistically analyzed with Kruskal-Wallis. p < .05 (), p < .001 ().
+Parameters betweenness centrality (D, E) and closeness centrality (F, G), weighted either by count (number) or duration (sec), were statistically analyzed with Kruskal-Wallis. p < .05 (), p < .001 (), p < .001 ().

-In all tested fly lines, the observed global efficiency, a measure of fly group connectivity based on distance, was high (Figure 63 A).
+In all tested fly lines, the observed global efficiency, a measure of fly group connectivity based on distance, was high (Figure 61 A).

-The control group of flies with w^{1118} background (CTRL) had the highest clustering coefficient, indicating the degree of connectivity among flies within a local network and the probability that their neighboring flies will also establish connections.
-The clustering coefficient for elav-GAL4 was lower compared to flies with gene insertion (UAS- $hflDISC1-3^{rd}$ and UAS- $hflDISC1-3^{rd}$) or when the gene was expressed in elav-GAL4-UAS- $hflDISC1-3^{rd}$ flies.
-The effect is more pronounced if the duration of the interaction is taken as a weight than it is for the number of interactions (Figure 63 B and C).
+The control group of flies with w1118 background (CTRL) had the highest clustering coefficient, indicating the degree of connectivity among flies within a local network and the probability that their neighboring flies will also establish connections.
+The clustering coefficient for elav-GAL4 was lower compared to flies with gene insertion (UAS-hflDISC1-3rd and UAS-hflDISC1-3rd) or when the gene was expressed in elav-GAL4-UAS-hflDISC1-3rd flies.
+The effect is more pronounced if the duration of the interaction is taken as a weight than it is for the number of interactions (Figure 61 B and C), suggesting that GAL4 expression alone may influence neuronal network properties and should be considered when interpreting results.

 Betweenness centrality, a metric assessing each fly's significance in preserving group cohesion, was the highest for elav-GAL4, regardless of weights (count and duration) compared to other groups.
-When flies were expressing hflDISC1, the betweenness centrality was higher than in flies with only gene insertion, the same for both weights (Figure 63 D and E).
+When flies were expressing hflDISC1, the betweenness centrality was higher than in flies with only gene insertion, the same for both weights (Figure 61 D and E).

 Closeness centrality, a metric quantifying the average shortest paths between flies in the network, was highest in the control group (CTRL) and driver line (elav-GAL4).
-In UAS-hflDISC1-2nd, closeness centrality was lower than in elav-GAL4-UAS-hflDISC1-2nd.
+In UAS-hflDISC1-2^{nd,} closeness centrality was lower than in elav-GAL4-UAS-hflDISC1-2nd.
 However, with the 3rd chromosome, the effect was reversed, flies expressing the hflDISC1 after crossing with the driver line (elav-GAL4-UAS-hflDISC1-3rd) had lower closeness centrality than flies with only gene insertion (UAS-hflDISC1-3rd).
-With count as weight (Figure 63 F), these results are more obvious than with duration as weight (Figure 63 G).
+With count as weight (Figure 61 F), these results are more obvious than with duration as weight (Figure 61 G).